letto4135/letto4135/README.md

 Generalist.

-Python & JavaScript mostly, Rust & Go as often as I can.
+Python & JavaScript mostly, Rust & Go as often as I can, you should have written your mobile app in Flutter.

 Django > {{anyJSFramework}}